 4) Centre with two blanks and two tabs.(1 required)

-The shapes are coded in Modules enabling reuse of existing code to enabling flipping, rotation and duplication of these pieces to allow a complete 3x3 jigsaw could be realised.
+The shapes are coded in Modules enabling reuse of existing code to enabling flipping, rotation and duplication of these pieces to allow a complete 3 x 3 jigsaw to be realised.

 The dimensions being selected such that the pieces are both easy to handle and robust.

 BlocksCAD unlike a technical drawing package which displays all your edits in real time, has to be rendered each time you wish to see the effects of your changes.
 There are 3 levels of rending Low, Medium & High.

 Whilst working on this I would render using the Low setting for speed, as the number, size & complexity of the shapes increases so does the rendering time.
 Using the High setting repeatedly it would occasionally hang although the webpage would generally recover where you left off, some time it did not, therefore suggest you save it regularly to be on the safe side.